kelhass/knn_from_scratch/README.md

 # From-Scratch K-Nearest Neighbors Classifier

 This project implements a K-nearest neighbors (KNN) classifier from scratch in Python and evaluates it on both binary and multiclass classification tasks.
-The project was originally developed as a course notebook and has been refactored into a repository with reusable source code, tests, and a cleaned analysis workflow.
+It was originally developed as part of GRAD 50400 at Purdue University and has been refactored into a portfolio-ready repository with reusable source code, tests, and a cleaned analysis workflow.

 ## Project goals